Analytical formula for the roots of the general complex cubic polynomial

-Our method is based on the approach of clever change of variable involving an arbitrary parameters, which rests on two principal ideas to diagonalize the general $3 \times 3$ complex matrix: Firstly, we construct one or several clever change of variable involving an arbitrary parameters.
-So, the characteristic polynomial of this matrix becomes equivalent to another polynomial equation in terms of a new variable, where the coefficients of the new polynomial equation depend on the arbitrary parameters.
-Secondly, we choose these arbitrary parameters as required to make the form of the new polynomial equation as the sum of a cube of certain monomial and a term independent of the unknown new variable.
-Therefore, we can solve easily this new polynomial equation and consequently deduce the solution of the original equation, which is the eigenvalues of the general $3 \times 3$ complex matrix.
+We present a uniform analytical formula for the roots of the general complex cubic polynomial.
+Our method is based on the approach of changes of variable involving an arbitrary parameter, which rests on two principal ideas to diagonalize the general $3 \times 3$ complex matrix: \\ Firstly, we introduce one change of variable involving an arbitrary parameter.
+So, the characteristic equation of this matrix can be replaced by another non-polynomial equation in terms of the first new variable. \\ Secondly, we introduce another change of variable involving another arbitrary parameter.
+The second variable replaces the first and the second arbitrary parameter can be chosen as required to make the form of the new equation as the sum of a cube of a certain monomial and a term independent of the unknown second variable. \\ Therefore, we can solve easily this new polynomial equation and consequently deduce the solution of the original equation, which is the eigenvalues of the general $3 \times 3$ complex matrix.

 In the sequel, we apply this approach to calculate the roots of the general complex cubic polynomial.
 In fact, we construct a particular matrix such that its characteristic polynomial will coincide with this cubic polynomial.
 Consequently, the eigenvalues of this particular matrix become identical to the roots of this cubic polynomial.